SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

     inlined into a function that has no ``"stack-probe-size"`` attribute at all, the resulting function has the ``"stack-probe-size"`` attribute of the callee.
-``"no-stack-arg-probe"``
-    This attribute disables ABI-required stack probes, if any.
 ``writeonly``
     On a function, this attribute indicates that the function may write to but does not read from memory.